db-benchmarks/db-benchmarks/README.md

 to:

-* download the data collection from the internet
+* download the data collection from the Internet
 * build tables and indexes

 ### Run test